iterative/dvc.org/content/docs/user-guide/data-management/index.md

 [config files]: /doc/user-guide/project-structure/internal-files
 [many more]: /doc/command-reference/remote/add#supported-storage-types

-## Why it's better
+-->

-DVC's approach has a low cost (indirect access, work with Git) and many
+DVC's approach has a low cost (indirect access, work with Git) and many more
 benefits:

 - Work in a small and clean <abbr>workspace</abbr> linked to one or more storage